 A PHA will only conduct an interim reexamination when the increase independently meets the 10 percent threshold and all other requirements for performing interim reexaminations.
 For example, if a family reported increases in both earned and unearned income that overall resulted in a 12 percent increase in their adjusted income, but the change in earned income represented a 7 percent increase and the change in unearned income represented a 5 percent increase, the PHA may not perform an interim for either change since neither change meets the 10 percent threshold amount independently.
 If the change in unearned income met the 10 percent threshold in this case, the PHA would be required to perform an interim.
-If the change in earned income met the 10 percent threshold in this case, the PHA would be required to perform an interim.
-If the change in earned income met the 10 percent threshold in this case, the PHA would be required to perform an interim.
-If the change in earned income met the 10 percent threshold in this case, the PHA would be required to perform an interim.
-If the change in earned income met the 10 percent threshold in this case, the PHA would be required to perform an interim.
 If the change in earned income met the 10 percent threshold in this case, the PHA would refer to PHA policy to determine whether an interim was required.